 Often when we think of helping a loved one with an addiction problem, most people’s minds jump to helping their child or significant other.
-The idea that it could be a parent that needs help rarely crosses our mind.
+The idea that an addicted parent needs help rarely crosses our minds.
 It is an unnatural thought for us; our parents are supposed to take care of us, not the other way around.
-When parents have an addiction, roles become reversed and the child may become the parent.
+When mothers and fathers have an addiction, roles become reversed and the child may become the parent.
 It is an unsettling and scary situation to be in for many youth and young adults.
 While there is no playbook for this, there are strategies that might help lessen their feelings of helplessness and fear.

 Seek Out a Trusted Adult

 There are a lot of emotions and unchartered waters when a parent is struggling with an addiction, so it is important to find another adult that you trust and feel comfortable confiding in.
-This could be another parent, family member, teacher, therapist, or support group.
+This could be another parent, school counselor, family member, teacher, therapist, or support group.
 Allowing yourself to open up in a safe environment will help you feel that you are not alone and will ease some of the anxiety.
 Some recommended support groups are: Al-Anon, Nar-Anon, Adult Children of Alcoholics, and Alateen.

 Create Healthy Boundaries

 - Identify your space and protect it.
-Space can be defined within many mediums such as: physical, emotional, and belongings.
+Space can be defined within many mediums such as physical, emotional, and belongings.

 Find Something That Makes You Happy